json-schema-org/community/CHARTER.md

 Code of Conduct incidents must be reported to the TSC by the Code of Conduct committee.
 Reports must remain anonymous, as per the Code of Conduct, but should be documented in a manner similar to private TSC decisions as mentioned.

-## 5: Definitions

-TSC: The JSON Schema Technical Steering Committee, delegated technical leadership for the JSON Schema project by the OpenJS Foundation.

 ---